Home

 Background & History

 Founded in 2006 in Tallinn, Estonia, Creditstar Group AS is a European consumer finance fintech wholly owned by founder Aaro Sosaar through SA Financial Investments OÜ.
-Licensed by Estonia's Financial Supervisory Authority (Finantsinspektsioon), the Group has expanded into 8 regulated European jurisdictions — Estonia, Finland, Sweden, Denmark, Poland, Czech Republic, Spain, and the UK (FCA-authorized) — and now employs 140+ staff across Tallinn (HQ), London, and Warsaw, serving 1.5M+ registered users with EUR 1B+ in cumulative loans originated over 19 consecutive profitable years.
+The Group now runs 8 licensed lending businesses across Estonia, Finland, Sweden, Denmark, Poland, Czech Republic, Spain, and the UK (FCA-authorized) — and now employs 160+ staff across Tallinn (HQ), London, and Warsaw, serving 1.5M+ registered users.

 Business Model & Lines of Business

 Creditstar runs a digital unsecured consumer lending franchise paired with a retail funding platform, priced at ~30% average APR.
-Fixed-term loans (EUR 50–15,000, tenors up to 72 months) are the core book across all 8 markets, complemented by Monefit CreditLine (revolving credit up to EUR 15,000).
-On the funding side, Monefit SmartSaver — launched 2022, now in 31 countries with 25,600+ investors and EUR 100M+ AUM at 7.5%–10.52% APY — accounts for ~55% of group borrowings.
-New lines include Credit Cards (launched Q2–Q3 2025) and BNPL (in development).
+Fixed-term loans (EUR 50–15,000, tenors up to 84 months) are the core book across all 8 markets, complemented by Monefit CreditLine (revolving credit up to EUR 15,000).
+On the funding side, Monefit SmartSaver — launched Q4 2022, now in 31 countries with ~30,000 investors and ~EUR 285M AUM at 7.5%–10.52% APY — accounts for ~63% of group borrowings.
+New lines include Credit Cards (launch anticipated in 2026) and BNPL (in development).
 Underwriting is fully automated via proprietary scoring models.

 Key Milestones